raphaelquast/beatstep/README.md

 The lights in the second row are just there to help remembering the assignments.
 (you can turn the lights on/off ! >> check `"scene control" + button 7`)

-The button-assignments are as follows:
+The assignments are as follows:

 - `shift` + `button 1-7`:  select track 1-7 of the currently focussed slots (red box)